Code Review Reasoning Agent Background

 Why This Matters:

-per internal telemetry).
+(illustrative figure β€” actual rate varies by codebase and language).
 They're invisible until runtime, require emergency hotfixes,

 and damage user trust.
 Principle: Always validate external input.